certicky/crowdsourced-geotracker/README.md

   - media_url: Url to an image of a Tweet that's displayed next to the report. (optional)
 ```

+## Web Frontend (basic HTML with a bit of JS)

+### Installation
+* Clone this repository: `git clone git@github.com:certicky/crowdsourced-geotracker.git`
+* Navigate to folder frontend-web: `cd crowdsourced-geotracker/frontend-web`
+* Copy the `settings.js.example` file to `settings.js` and update the values in it.
+You need to point it to your running backend and provide your Google Maps API key.
+* Then just open `index.html` in your web browser.

+Functions:
+* The web displays a map of recent reports in the area.
+The default area displayed is set according to browser's location.
+* (under construction) It will be possible to rewind the time back using a slider to see how the report locations changed over time.
+* (under construction) We'll also allow users to report sightings via this web frontend too, not only the mobile app.

 ## Mobile App (React Native)

 ### Installation